FAQs on Elections

-A judicial recount occurs automatically if the two leading candidates are separated by less than one one-thousandth of the total votes cast in the electoral district or if they receive the same number of votes after the validation.
-As well, any elector may apply for a judge to carry out a judicial recount within four days of the validation of the results, with a $250 deposit and an affidavit that the count was improperly carried out, ballot papers were improperly rejected or the returning officer carried out the validation improperly.
+A judicial recount occurs automatically if the two leading candidates are separated by less than one one-thousandth of the total votes cast in the riding or if they receive the same number of votes after the validation.
+As well, any elector may apply within four days of the validation of the results for a judge to carry out a judicial recount, with a $250 deposit and an affidavit that the count was improperly carried out, ballot papers were improperly rejected or the returning officer carried out the validation improperly.

-In the very rare cases where the two leading candidates still have the same number of votes after the recount, a by-election is held for that electoral district.
+In the very rare cases where the two leading candidates still have the same number of votes after the recount, a by-election is held for that riding.

 As soon as the returning officer receives the judge's certificate stating the results of the judicial recount, and if there is no tie vote, he or she writes the name of the winning candidate on the election writ and returns the writ to the Chief Electoral Officer.

-For more information, see the backgrounder entitled Results, Validation, Recounts, and Contested Elections: What Happens After Voting in a Federal Election.
+For more information, see Results, Validation, Recounts, and Contested Elections: What Happens After Voting in a Federal Election.

-The Canada Elections Act provides for the publication of the official results from a general election without delay.
-Between election night, when the preliminary results are announced, and the publication of the final official voting results, the balloting results go through a number of verification stages, the results of which are published as they become available.
+The Canada Elections Act requires the official results from a federal general election to be published without delay.
+Between the announcement of preliminary results on election night and the publication of official voting results, the balloting results go through a number of verification stages.
+Results are published as they become available.

 The specific timetable for the publication of results as set out in the Act is as follows:

-- On election night, once the polls in a district are closed, preliminary results are announced and published on Elections Canada's Web site as they become available.
+- On election night, once the polls in a riding are closed, preliminary results are announced and published on Elections Canada's website as they become available.
 These preliminary results are tabulated from the counts done at each polling station as they come in.

 - On the seventh day following the validation of results (or, if a judicial recount was held, on its completion), the returning officer declares the winner and returns the writ of election to the Chief Electoral Officer.

-The official voting results also report the final count of electors on the list of electors for each poll.
-In order to do this, Elections Canada must data-capture the revisions made to the list of electors during the election, including the electors who registered at the polls on election day.
+The official voting results also report the final number of voters on the list for each polling station.
+In order to do this, Elections Canada must data-capture the revisions made to the voters lists during the election, including the information of voters who registered at the polls on election day.

 To protect the secrecy of the vote, Elections Canada does not release any preliminary poll-by-poll results on election night.
-Instead, we summarize the results for five polls at a time in each electoral district.
-These summaries include votes cast by special ballot and in advance polls.
+Instead, we summarize the results for five polls at a time in each riding.
+These summaries include votes cast by special ballot and at advance polls.
 Candidates' representatives receive a copy of the Statement of the Vote on election night at each poll they attend.

-Poll-by-poll results are available in hard copy to candidates and media after validation, which takes place within seven days after election day in most electoral districts.
+Poll-by-poll results are available in hard copy to candidates and media after validation, which takes place within seven days after election day in most ridings.
 Media can submit their request for these results by contacting the local returning officer before election day.